Spxg/sqlite-wasm-rs/README.md

 use std::ffi::CString;

 async fn open_db() -> anyhow::Result<()> {
-    // Before using CAPI, you must initialize the database.
+    // Before using CAPI, you must initialize sqlite.
+    //
     // Initializing the database is a one-time operation during
     // the life of the program.
     ffi::init_sqlite().await?;

     let mut db = std::ptr::null_mut();
     let filename = CString::new("mydb").unwrap();
     // Persistent Storage is supported, use opfs vfs.
     // This support is only available when sqlite is loaded from a
     // Worker thread, whether it's loaded in its own dedicated worker
     // or in a worker together with client code.
     //
     // See <https://sqlite.org/wasm/doc/trunk/persistence.md#opfs>
     let vfs = CString::new("opfs").unwrap();